Lewis Center, Ohio

 Lewis Center has a population of 30,398 with an average population density of 1371 people per square mile.
 The median age in Lewis Center is 33.6, slightly below the United States average of 36.8.
 The median per capita income in Lewis Center is $49,690 and the median household income is $140,076.
 Lewis Center is also home of the Olentangy School District, one of Ohio's highest scoring school districts.
+The district includes 4 high schools.
 Due to a higher median income, the area has been in a real estate boom, further amplified by the coronavirus pandemic.
 Newer development such as Evans Farm have resulted in thousands of new houses being built each year.
 There are many thriving suburban neighborhoods, like Olentangy Meadows, Oak Creek, Alum Creek, Walker Wood, Glen Oak, North Orange, and the Meadows at Lewis Center.
-Since 2000, the place has seen itself become a large, growing suburb of Columbus.
-A highly automated ATS battery assembly plant, which manufactures and tests battery packs and Ultium modules for General Motors electric vehicles, opened in 2022.
+Since 2000, the place has seen itself become a growing suburb of Columbus.